 To construct this decomposition we view $A$ as the biadjacency matrix of a bipartite graph with vertices $[n] \sqcup [n]$ and edges $(i,j)$ of weight $A(i,j)$.
-In this graph consider the following set of permutations, i.e.\ matching in this graph, that do not have edges of weight zero. \begin{definition} A permutation matrix $P \in \mathcal P_n$ is \emph{a matching} of non-negative matrix $A$ iff $P(i,j) = 1$ implies $A(i,j) > 0$.
-We denote the space of permutations that are matchings of $A$ as $\mathcal P(A)$. \end{definition}
+In this graph consider the following set of permutations, i.e.\ perfect matching in this graph, that do not have edges of weight zero. \begin{definition} A permutation matrix $P \in \mathcal P_n$ is \emph{a perfect matching} of non-negative matrix $A$ iff $P(i,j) = 1$ implies $A(i,j) > 0$.
+We denote the space of permutations that are perfect matchings of $A$ as $\mathcal P(A)$. \end{definition}

 The standard algorithm \cite{Birkhoff} for constructing such a decomposition is given in Alg.\ \ref{alg:birkhoff}.
-The approach of this algorithm is to, at each step $k$ in the loop, take the matrix $B_k$ resulting from the previous step, which is proportional to a doubly stochastic matrix, and find a permutation $P$ that is a matching of $B_k$.
+This is an iterative algorithm that starts from $B_0=A$ and, at each iteration $k$, takes the matrix $B_k$ resulting from the previous step, which is proportional to a doubly stochastic matrix, and finds a permutation $P$ that is a perfect matching of $B_k$.
 The existence of such a matching is a consequence of $B_k$ being proportional to a doubly stochastic matrix and Hall's marriage theorem.
 Furthermore, this matching $P$ can be computed using a standard bipartite matching algorithm in $O(n^3)$ time.
-If $P$ is a matching of $B_k$ and $\alpha$ is the value of the smallest entry $B_k(i,j)$ in $B_k$ such that $P(i,j) = 1$, then $B_{k+1} = B_k - \alpha P$ is a matrix proportional to a doubly stochastic matrix with one less non-zero entry than in $B_k$.
+If $P$ is a perfect matching of $B_k$ and $\alpha$ is the value of the smallest entry $B_k(i,j)$ in $B_k$ such that $P(i,j) = 1$, then $B_{k+1} = B_k - \alpha P$ is a matrix proportional to a doubly stochastic matrix with one less non-zero entry than in $B_k$.
 Note that since $P$ is a matching of $B_k$, we have $\alpha > 0$.
 This process is repeated until the resultant matrix is the zero matrix.
-We note that a Birkhoff decomposition obtained this way does not necessarily have continuity, which our approach in the following section addresses.